AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 ## Access the shared assets {#access-shared-assets}

-After sharing the public link for assets, the recipients can click the link to preview or download the shared assets in a web browser without accessing [!DNL Assets Essentials].
+After sharing the public link for assets, the recipients can click the link to preview or download the shared assets in a web browser without the need to log in to [!DNL Assets Essentials].

 Click the link, click the folder to navigate to the asset, and then click the asset to preview it.
 You can select to view the shared assets in a List View or a Card View.

 You can hover the mouse over the shared asset or the shared assets folder to either select the asset or download it.

 You can also select multiple assets and click **[!UICONTROL Download]**. [!DNL Assets Essentials] downloads the selected assets as a zip file. [!DNL Assets Essentials] creates a sub-folder in the parent zip file, with the same name as that of the asset, for each asset that you select to download.

+To download all assets at once, switch to the **[!UICONTROL List view]**, click **[!UICONTROL Select all]** and then on **[!UICONTROL Download]**.

 >[!NOTE]
 >